-Looking for some classy accommodation somewhere around the world?
-Then make sure to check out our guide to the country’s best boutique hotels.
+Looking for some classy and intimate accommodations somewhere around the world?
+Then make sure to check out our guide to the country’s best boutique hotels in Europe.

 A 19th-century palazzo turned chic retreat in Valletta’s historic centre.